Learn more about the rich 50-year history of NYU Tisch School of the Arts.

 In 2012, the NYU Game Center was created.

-Today, Tisch School of the Arts educates the next generation of storytellers in multiple locations in Greenwich Village, including 721 Broadway, 111 Second Avenue, 194 Mercer Street, 665 Broadway, various acting conservatories spread through downtown, 2 Metrotech Center in Brooklyn, and in Singapore.
+Today, Tisch School of the Arts educates the next generation of storytellers in multiple locations in Greenwich Village, including 721 Broadway, 111 Second Avenue, 194 Mercer Street, 665 Broadway, various acting conservatories spread through downtown, and 2 Metrotech Center in Brooklyn.
 The Tisch education also extends throughout the NYU Global Network with coursework available in Abu Dhabi, Shanghai, London, and Prague to name a few.